qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   The raster band to take the M values from if the raster is multiband.

-``Value for nodata or non-intersecting vertices`` [number |dataDefined|] Value to use in case the vertex does not intersect (a valid pixel of) the raster..
+``Value for nodata or non-intersecting vertices`` [number |dataDefined|] Value to use in case the vertex does not intersect (a valid pixel of) the raster.

   Default: *0.0*